yankuai/FaceGeo/readme.md

 ## FaceGeo
-👶 This project builds a model to reconstruct an indivisual's face geometry given 6 portrait images captured from different views.
+This project develops a model to reconstruct an individual's facial geometry using six portrait images captured from different viewpoints.
+### Input
-- Input: 6 multi-view images of the face.
+- Required: Six multi-view images of the face.

-    💁 If you have less than 6 images, the model can also work, but the accuracy can be low.
+- Optional: The model can still function with fewer than six images, though accuracy may decrease.
+- For Best Results: Include images from the following angles: front, left, right, up, and bottom.

-    💁 The input images should include {front, left, right, up, bottom} views of the face for the best accuracy.
-You neither need to provide their camera poses nor always use fixed camera poses.
+💁  Note: You do not need to provide camera poses, nor is it necessary to use fixed camera positions.

+### Output
-- Output: A face mesh saved as an OBJ file.
+- The output is a face mesh, which is saved in OBJ file format.

+### Network Architecture
 ![network_architecture](data/network.png)

-🚀 The network has an encoder-fuser-decoder architecture.
+The model employs an encoder-fuser-decoder architecture, consisting of the following components:
-- Encoder: Resnet18
+- **Encoder**: ResNet18
-- Fuser: Transformer decoder
+- **Fuser**: Transformer Decoder
-- Decoder: UNet
+- **Decoder**: UNet

-🔔 Colab Tutorial for inference: click [here](https://colab.research.google.com/github/yankuai/FaceGeo/blob/main/FaceGeo-reconstruct-face-geometry-with-cross-attention.ipynb).
+🔔 **Colab Tutorial for inference**: click [here](https://colab.research.google.com/github/yankuai/FaceGeo/blob/main/FaceGeo-reconstruct-face-geometry-with-cross-attention.ipynb).

 ### Environment
 ```sh